mindreframer/nginx-lua-stuff/Readme.md

       Nginx as reverse proxy using redis as cache engine 44 commits, last change: 2012-03-21 16:49:42, 22 stars, 2 forks

+    garethr/nginx-json-proxy:
+      An experiment with openresty, lua and nginx
+       2 commits, last change: 2013-07-02 12:26:41, 0 stars, 1 forks

     leafo/moonrocks-site:
       a website for submitting and hosting lua rocks 112 commits, last change: 2013-06-16 22:18:17, 12 stars, 1 forks